The Sclerotinia Sclerotiorum Whole Genome Sequencing Project

 The genome sequence of the filamentous ascomycete Sclerotinia sclerotiorum has been sequenced by the Broad Institute through a project sponsored by the USDA Microbial Genomics Program.
 The Principal Investigators on this project are Drs.
 Christina Cuomo at MIT’s Broad Institute, Martin Dickman at the Texas A&M University, Linda Kohn at the University of Toronto, and Jeffrey Rollins at the University of Florida.

-The release of this sequence data represents the first public release of an assembled genome from the Leotiales, and the first from a broad host range necrotrophic phytopathogenic fungus.
-Recent efforts sponsored by the European Community to sequence the genome of Botrytinia fuckelinia (Botrytis cinerea), offer unprecedented opportunity for comparative genomics for evolutionary and functional biology inquiries.
-A joint community manual annotation project is under development to maximize the resources of the Botrytis and Sclerotinia communities.
+The release of this sequence data represented the first public release of an assembled genome from the Leotiales, and the first from a broad host range necrotrophic phytopathogenic fungus.
+Subsequent efforts sponsored by the European Community to sequence the genome of Botrytinia fuckelinia (Botrytis cinerea), provided an unprecedented opportunity for comparative genomics for evolutionary and functional biology inquiries.
+A joint community manual annotation project between the Botrytis and Sclerotinia communities resulted in the 2011 comparative genomics publication, Amselem, et al. 2011.
+Genomic Analysis of the Necrotrophic Fungal Pathogens Sclerotinia sclerotiorum and Botrytis cinerea.
+PLoS Genet.
+7:e1002230. doi:10.1371/journal.pgen.1002230.

 The specific Objectives of this project, were to: